SeojinBang/MKKC/README.md

 -   `K` is *N* × *N* × *P* array containing *P* kernel matrices with size *N* × *N*.
 -   `centers` is the number of clusters, say *k*.
 -   `iter.max` is the maximum number of iterations allowed.
 The default is 10.
--   `A` is *m* × *P* linear constraint matrix where P is the number of views and m is the number of constrints.
--   `bc` is 2 × *m* numeric matrix with the two rows representing the lower and upper constraint bounds.
 -   `epsilon` is a onvergence threshold.
 The default is 10<sup>−4</sup>.

-If there is no prior information to indicate relative importance of the views, one can perform the clustering analysis using the most basic call to `mkkc` without specifying `A` and `bc`:
+One can perform the clustering analysis using the most basic call to `mkkc`:

 ``` r
 mkkc(K, centers)